Tracking the funded status of pension plans as at May 31, 2018

-During the month of May, Canadian universe bonds, Canadian long term bonds, Canadian long-term provincial bonds, alternative investments as well as global equity markets showed positive returns whereas the Canadian equity markets showed negative returns.
-With a return of 1.3%, the low volatility portfolio (LDI1) outperformed the highly diversified portfolio (HD) (0.7%) and the 60/40 portfolio (0.4%).
-The outperformance of the LDI portfolio is explained by a larger weight in Canadian long-term provincial bonds.
-The prescribed CIA rates used in the calculation of solvency liabilities decreased during the month, increasing the solvency liabilities by 1.9% for a medium duration plan.
-For this type of plan, an investment in either of the 60/40, the LDI or the HD portfolio resulted in a solvency ratio decrease.
+During the month of May, Canadian equity markets, Canadian universe and long-term bonds, Canadian long-term provincial bonds as well as global equity markets (CAD) showed positive returns while alternative investments showed negative returns.
+With a return of 2.1%, the low volatility portfolio (LDI1) outperformed the 60/40 portfolio (1.9%) and the highly diversified portfolio (HD) (1.3%).
+The relative outperformance of the LDI portfolio is mainly due to a larger allocation in the Canadian long-term provincial bonds.
+The prescribed CIA Annuity purchase rates decreased while the commuted value rates used in the calculation of solvency liabilities increased during the month.
+As a result, the solvency liabilities decreased by 1.7% for a medium duration plan.
+For this type of plan, an investment in the 60/40, LDI portfolio or the HD portfolio resulted in an increase of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.